Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Introduction

 \section{Introduction}

 Strongly correlated systems include some of the most technologically promising materials of our time.
-To harness their significant promise, understanding the fundamental mechanisms responsible for their intriguing properties is essential. \cite{Wolf_etal_2001,Morosan_etal_2012,Dagotto_Tokura_2008,Tokura_Nagaosa_2000,Dagotto_2005} However, this remains a challenge for the condensed matter community despite several decades of intense effort.
+To harness their significant promise, understanding the fundamental mechanisms responsible for their intriguing properties is essential. \cite{Wolf_etal_2001,Morosan_etal_2012,Dagotto_Tokura_2008,Tokura_Nagaosa_2000,Dagotto_2005} This understanding remains a challenge for the condensed matter community despite several decades of intense effort.
 For instance, although the discovery of high temperature superconductors dates back to 1987,~\cite{Bednorz_Muller_1986} the underlying superconducting mechanism remains the subject of intense research activity.
-Following their discovery, the Hubbard model was postulated to contain the ingredients necessary for their low-energy description. \cite{f_zhang_88} But despite its simplicity, an exact solution of the Hubbard model remains elusive beyond one dimension. \cite{Lieb_Wu_2003,Lieb_Wu_1968} Therefore, numerical methods have played a crucial role.
-These methods are however constrained by the minus sign problem for Quantum Monte Carlo, or by the exponential scaling of the Hilbert space for exact diagonalization, to relatively small system sizes.
+Following their discovery, the Hubbard model was postulated to contain the ingredients necessary to explain the properties of high temperature superconductors and their low-energy excitations. \cite{f_zhang_88} But despite its simplicity, an exact solution of the Hubbard model beyond one dimension remains elusive. \cite{Lieb_Wu_2003,Lieb_Wu_1968} Therefore, numerical methods have played a crucial role.
+These methods are however constrained by the minus sign problem for Quantum Monte Carlo (QMC), or by the exponential scaling of the Hilbert space for exact diagonalization, to relatively small system sizes.
 Embedding schemes have emerged as an important avenue to treat the problem in the thermodynamic limit.
-These schemes map the lattice problem onto an impurity, for the case of dynamical mean field theory, or to a cluster for the case of its cluster extensions, dynamical cluster approximation or cellular dynamical mean field theory, embedded into a mean field. \cite{th_maier_05a,a_georges_96a} Embedding approaches allow the exact treatment of short length scales at the level of the cluster or the impurity, and the treatment of longer length scales at the mean field level.
+These schemes map the lattice problem onto an impurity, for the case of dynamical mean field theory, or onto a cluster for the case of its cluster extensions, dynamical cluster approximation or cellular dynamical mean field theory, embedded into a mean field. \cite{th_maier_05a,a_georges_96a} Embedding approaches allow the exact treatment of short length scales at the level of the cluster or the impurity, and the treatment of longer length scales at the mean field level.
 Multiscale many body methods follow this logic to its natural next step by incorporating between the previous two length scales, an intermediate one at which correlations are treated with diagrammatic perturbation theory. \cite{c_slezak_06b}